Diabetes Mellitus (cont.)

-Though not routinely used anymore, the oral glucose tolerance test (OGTT) is a gold standard for making the diagnosis of type 2 diabetes.
+Though not routinely used any longer, the oral glucose tolerance test (OGTT) is a gold standard for making the diagnosis of type 2 diabetes.
 It is still commonly used for diagnosing gestational diabetes and in conditions of pre-diabetes, such as polycystic ovary syndrome.
 With an oral glucose tolerance test, the person fasts overnight (at least eight but not more than 16 hours).
 Then first, the fasting plasma glucose is tested.
-After this test, the person receives 75 grams of glucose.
+After this test, the person receives an oral dose (75 grams) of glucose.
 There are several methods employed by obstetricians to do this test, but the one described here is standard.
 Usually, the glucose is in a sweet-tasting liquid that the person drinks.
 Blood samples are taken at specific intervals to measure the blood glucose.

 For the test to give reliable results:

 - The person must be in good health (not have any other illnesses, not even a cold).

 - The person should be normally active (not lying down, for example, as an inpatient in a hospital), and